XueliangHan/xuelianghan.github.com/draft/what-is-programming.markdown

 ====================

-###Quotes
+###Quotes about Programming
 > Programming is actually teach you how to think. -- Steve Jobs

-> Program a computer to do things for you, so you won't need to do it by yourself.

 > Machine with intelligence could learn to see - and think - without the need to be programmed to do it. -- Afterward by Tomaso Poggio from Book "Vision"

+> Program a computer to do things for you, so you won't need to do it by yourself

+> Solve problems - Borrow the power of computer technology, write a program to solve problem which can't or take lot cost to solve in tradition ways.

 ###Program a computer is to tell a computer to do things for you